10 Tips for a More Eco Friendly Kitchen

 One way to reduce the number of plastic grocery bags in a landfill is to use reusable shopping totes.
 Look for bags made of cotton, hemp, or other natural cloth or mesh and wash them between visits to the grocery store.

-Toss aside any harsh, chemical-laden cleaners and use eco friendly cleaning products instead.
+Toss aside any harsh, chemical-laden cleaners and use eco-friendly cleaning products instead.
 Chances are your pantry has baking soda, distilled white vinegar, lemon juice or castile (plant-based) soap.
-These environmentally-friendly alternatives can clean your kitchen, household appliances, and laundry just as good as conventional chemicals without the harmful side effects.
+These environmentally-friendly alternatives can clean your kitchen, household appliances, and laundry just as well as conventional chemicals and without the harmful side effects.

 4. Nix Teflon pans

 Although Teflon pans are convenient to cook with due to their non-stick properties, they are infamously known for releasing toxic chemicals.
 They also damage easily so they must be thrown away and replaced often.
 As an alternative, use long-lasting sustainable products such as pots and pans that are made of heavy-duty stainless steel or cast iron.
 Baking enthusiasts should use glass, metal, silicon, or ceramic casserole dishes and trays.